 The hydraulic brake system starts at the two-part master cylinder, a hydraulic pump, operated by the driver’s foot.
-High-pressure steel lines carry the brake fluid to control valving and finally connect thru flexible rubber lines to the disc brake caliper or the drum brake wheel cylinders.
+High-pressure steel lines carry the brake fluid to control valving and finally connect through flexible rubber lines to the disc brake caliper or the drum brake wheel cylinders.

 The hydraulic brake system uses “High-Pressure Double Walled Seamless” brake lines.
 The lines are also treated to resist rust.
 These lines connect the master cylinder to the control valves.
 The control valves to the ABS Unit and the ABS Unit to the frame close to the axles.
-The end of the brake lines are typically clipped to the frame or body.
+The end of the brake lines is typically clipped to the frame or body.
 Flexible lines are used from the body to the wheels or drive axle.

 Coming off the master cylinder the lines are typically coiled to cushion the movement between the body and frame.
 Rigid lines could fatigue and crack.